-The M.S. in Adolescence Education/Special Education Program is designed for candidates who have a bachelor's degree and who seek dual initial certification in Social Studies, English, or Languages Other Than English (LOTE) and Special Education for grades 7-12.
+The M.S. in Adolescence Education/Special Education Program is designed for candidates who have a bachelor's degree and who seek dual initial certification in Special Education and one of the following fields for grades 7-12.

 The Ralph C. Wilson, Jr. School of Education is accredited by the National Council for Accreditation of Teacher Education (NCATE).

 - 42 credit hour program

 - Classes meet Friday evenings/Saturdays (every other weekend) and one evening per week

 - Starts in fall semester only

 - Applicants are encouraged to meet with an admissions counselor to have a transcript evaluation done to review undergraduate credit for NY State Certification

 General Application Requirements